-Our personal injury lawyers can assist you with everything from the insurance paperwork, to making sure your medical bills and lost wages are covered, to fixing property damage and resolving all of the other details associated with this type of case.
-We'll work to identify the responsible parties in your pedestrian or bicycle collision case and see that justice is served.
+Our personal injury lawyers can assist you with everything from the insurance paperwork, to making sure your medical bills and lost wages are covered, to fixing property damage and resolving all the other details associated with this type of case.
+We’ll work to identify the responsible parties in your pedestrian or bicycle collision case and see that justice is served.

-The attorneys of MCML are nationally respected leaders in personal injury law.
+The attorneys of MMLC are nationally respected leaders in personal injury law.
 We will be glad to speak with you regarding a possible pedestrian or bicycle accident claim.
 Contact us today at 505-633-8796 or email us directly to request a free consultation.

 Se habla español

-Estate of Q. M. v.
-City of Albuquerque
+Estate Of Q. M. v.
+City Of Albuquerque

 When the government uses tax dollars to provide public roadways and public facilities, there is an obligation — just like any ordinary citizen must behave — to do so responsibly.
 The city of Albuquerque advertises itself as a bike-friendly city and promotes and encourages citizens to use its network of bike paths.
 The city spends public funds on contractors who are paid to make recommendations on necessary safety design improvements.